mikelove/zinbwave-apeglm/zinbwave-apeglm.knit.md

 as may be produced in a single cell RNA-seq experiment (scRNA-seq).
 *apeglm* effect sizes appear useful in the case that the groups of cells we want to compare have small sample size, e.g. here the two groups being compared have ~20 cells per group.
+It outperforms the Normal distribution based shrinkage estimator when the ratio of DE genes is low.

 We use the *splatter* package to simulate single-cell RNA-seq data.